cabforum/forum/Bylaws.md

 Membership in the Forum or CWGs as an Associate Member may be by invitation when the CA/Browser Forum determines that maintaining such a relationship will be of benefit to the work of the Forum.
 In the past, entities qualifying as Associate Members have included the ACAB'c, AICPA/CICA WebTrust Task Force, the European Telecommunications Standards Institute (ETSI), the Internet Corporation for Assigned Names and Numbers, tScheme and the U.S. Federal PKI.
 In order to become an Associate Member, an organization must sign a mutual letter of intent/understanding, or other similar agreement, and the Forum's IPR Policy Agreement, unless this latter requirement is waived in writing by the Forum based on overriding policies of the Associate Member's own organization IPR rules.

 Associate Members may attend face-to-face meetings, communicate with other Members on the Member Mail List and/or Public Mail List, and access the Member Wiki Website.
-Associate Members are not entitled to vote except on special straw polls of the Forum or CWGs (e.g. when selecting meeting dates, locations, etc.).
+Associate Members may not propose or endorse ballots or take part in any form of voting except on special straw polls of the Forum or CWGs (e.g. when selecting meeting dates, locations, etc.).

 ## 3.2 Interested Parties